twingly/twingly-search-api-dotnet/README.md

 ### Requirements
 * API key, contact sales@twingly.com via twingly.com to get one.
 * .NET Framework v4.5.2

+### NuGet publishing
+A NuGet package is automatically generated on each build, using handy [automation scripts by Daniel Schroeder]Url(https://newnugetpackage.codeplex.com/wikipage?title=NuGet%20Package%20To%20Create%20A%20NuGet%20Package%20From%20Your%20Project%20After%20Every%20Build&referringTitle=Home)
+After build, the '.nupkg' file is placed in ..Twingly.Search.Client\bin\Release folder.
+If you want to publish to Nuget.org manually, you can run 'Twingly.Search.Client\_CreateNewNuGetPackage\RunMeToUploadNuGetPackage.cmd', point it to the '.nupkg' file and enter your API key.

 ## License

 The MIT License (MIT)